Thorough Bread and Pastry

 There is usually such a long line at Tartine that when I finally arrive inside, I feel compelled to order half the menu.
 Especially the half that I won’t be making at home.
 And while the morning buns (see photo), croissants, and other French confections are ethereally buttery and delicious, the humble bread should not be overlooked.

 The whole-wheat sourdough bread is a nice balance of tangy and yeasty.
-The rustic country bread is addictively chewy, with large, irregular air pockets and a structured, flavorful crust.
-The sesame bread is equally addictive, and the olive bread makes great toast.
+The rustic country bread is compellingly chewy, with large, irregular air pockets and a structured, flavorful crust.
+The sesame bread is equally delectable, and the olive bread makes great toast.

 So go on and order that loaf as a side to your quiche.
 If you find yourself with extra, just do as they do- make some awesome bread pudding.